 Rebecca is a National Geographic Young Explorer who works in Peru and Canada on projects related to Indigenous health and anthropology.

-Rebecca's most recent project 'Environmental Disasters; Human Consequences' looks at the cultural and health effects 2016 oil spills have had on Indigenous communities in the Peruvian Amazon.
+Rebecca's most recent project looks at the effects oil spills have had on Indigenous communities in the Peruvian Amazon.
 The project combines journalism, anthropology and photography to share the human stories often forgotten during environmental disasters.

 "Its spirit is strong": Shawi spirits, healers and diarrhea in the Peruvian Amazon.
 2015.